freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 **Y** is an OK coder, and has slower but more consistent output.
 Y gets along fine with colleagues, and rarely misses meetings or deadlines.

-**Z** is similar to Y in output, getting along with colleagues, meetings and deadlines.
+**Z** is similar to Y in output, and able to get along well with colleagues and meet deadlines.
 But Z has changed jobs 3 times in the past 3 years.

 OK, you can probably guess from everything I've said up to this point: **Y** is the preferred candidate.
 And that is because employers value predictability above all else.